 4) Framework Naming

-Named methods outperform vague recommendations.
-A page that says "use our 90-day GEO framework" with concrete stages is more quotable than "improve your strategy over time."
+Named methods are easier to cite than vague recommendations.
+A page that describes a staged GEO framework with concrete steps is more useful than one that only says "improve your strategy over time."

 5) Topical Context and Internal Graph

-Isolated pages underperform.
-Citation consistency improves when pages are connected to related assets like foundational GEO definitions and AI search behavior analysis.
+Isolated pages are harder to evaluate.
+Citation-readiness improves when pages are connected to related assets like foundational GEO definitions and AI search behavior analysis.

 6) Entity Consistency